-Starting at University is an exciting time for any new student.
+Starting at university is an exciting time for any new student.
 Getting used to everything may be a challenge at times, particularly for international students.
-You may have language difficulties or be unfamiliar with certain aspects of life in Germany and at the University.
+You may face language barriers or be unfamiliar with certain aspects of life in Germany and at the university.
 It is often helpful to have support with everyday tasks such as getting to know the city, buying a bike or organising trips.
+Buddies can help you.

-The buddy programme puts international students in contact with German students who can help them with any questions they may have and give them useful tips.
-Buddies are not official advisors – they are volunteer FAU students who are interested in other cultures and would like to help international students at the University find their feet.
+The buddy programme puts international students in contact with German students who can answer some of their questions and provide useful tips.
+Buddies are not official advisors – they are volunteer FAU students who are interested in other cultures and would like to help international students at the university find their feet.

 Are you new at FAU and would you like to have a friend to help you out from the beginning?
-All international students (both exchange students and regular Bachelor’s and Master’s students) can register for the buddy programme.
-After you submit your registration form you will be allocated a buddy from your faculty or school as soon as possible.
+All international students (both exchange students and regular Bachelor’s and Master’s students) can register for the buddy programme on our buddy matching platform.
+After you have registered, completed and submitted your data for matching, you will soon be assigned buddies from your faculty.

 FAU students: become a buddy

 Buddies are open-minded and outgoing FAU students who volunteer to support exchange students and international students, especially during their first few weeks in Germany.
-FAU buddies are paired with one to three exchange or international students.
-Since the programme relies on voluntary work, buddies cannot be paid.
-Upon request, the Central Office for International Affairs (RIA) will be happy to provide you with a certificate detailing your tasks.
+Two FAU buddies are paired with two to four exchange or international students.
+If you are interested in participating in such a group please sign up for the buddy programme on our buddy matching platform.
+After you have registered, completed and submitted your data for matching, you will soon be assigned international buddy partners from your faculty.
+Upon request at the end of your activity as a buddy, the Central Office for International Affairs will gladly issue a certificate detailing your tasks.

 What do buddies do?

-Buddies receive an e-mail with their partner’s contact details approximately four weeks before they arrive.
-When their partner arrives, buddies can offer to pick them up from the airport or show them around the town.
+If possible, buddies receive the contact details of their buddy partners before their arrival.
+When their partners arrive, buddies can offer to pick them up from the airport/train station or show them around the town.

 Exchange students often arrive before the start of the semester – usually at the beginning of September or October for the winter semester or the beginning of March or April for the summer semester.
 Many of these students attend language courses before the start of the lecture period.
 It is therefore important that German buddies have time during the semester break to help their partners when they arrive.